Action Change Equality (ACE)

 The ACE groups have consulted on a wide range of topics including;

-- The Royal Borough of Greenwich Culture Bid
+- London Borough of Culture bid

 Having a network of Participation groups enables RBG to have a wide representation of children and young people with SEND within the borough.